 11) Create a community of your own.

-Who says those Facebook, LinkedIn and Google+ groups can't be yours?
-We'll make an entire article on how to build and develop an active community on social media.
+Who says those Facebook, LinkedIn and Google+ groups can’t be yours?
+Here’s an article about growing you facebook page.
 For now, remember that you gain substantial credibility by leading a community.

 A good way to get off the ground is to create strategic partnerships with other agents.
 If you can find agents that help you build the group and advertise, you’ll be able to leverage each others sphere of influence.
 The key to building a community is to provide high-quality content and promote user engagement.